bartonlp/site-class/README.md

 EOF;
 ```

 The $pageHeadText variable gets all of the &lt;head&gt; section code.
-The $arg array is created
-form the argument passed to the getPageTopBottom method.
-The getPageTopBottom method also has access to
-the SiteClass $this property.
+The $arg array is created form the argument passed to the getPageTopBottom method.
+The getPageTopBottom method also has access to the SiteClass $this property.

-You will see as you delve into the SiteClass code that many things can be passed to the
+You will see if you delve into the SiteClass code that many things can be passed to the
-getPageTopBottom method and the various sub-methods but the standard things are:
+getPageTopBottom method, and the various sub-methods, but the standard things are:

 * title
 * desc
 * link